Wolf Creek Pass/San Luis Valley Ice Climbing

 |GPS:||37.647, -106.538 Google Map · Climbing Area Map|

 |Shared By:||Ben Bruestle on Mar 15, 2002|

 |Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

-Plenty of places to buy beer.
+There are plenty of places to buy beer.
 The biggie is the Mexican food.
 Try the Taqueria and Nino's in Alamosa.
-The Hungry Logger in South Fork is all right.
+Three Barrels Brewery in Del Norte is a good start for pizza and beer.
 The SLV Brewing Company brew pub has good microbrews and food.

-As far as History: Jack Hunt (The first American on Chamonix's Supercouloir and Local Badass) and Alan Haverfield were most likely the first ice climbers in the area.
-Jack and Alan have most of the first ascents too.
-The Rangers at the Sand Dunes have a few also.
+As far as history goes: Jack Hunt (The first American on Chamonix's Supercouloir and Local Badass) and Alan Haverfield were most likely the first ice climbers in the area.
+Jack and Alan have most of the first ascents, too.
+The rangers at the Sand Dunes have a few also.
 A few years back, Jack and a Czech kid, Jacob Gajda, put up lots of insane mixed stuff.

 Classic Climbing Routes at Wolf Creek Pass/San Luis Valley Ice